epoch-research/open-model-trends/README.md

 # Trends in open-source AI

-Code for the report "How far behind are open models?".
+Code for the report ["How far behind are open models?"](https://epochai.org/blog/open-models-report)

 You can install required packages using